-Additionally, our initiatives to improve case allocation, case management practices and support for members and conference registrars has allowed us to clear more than 100 per cent of our case holding.
+Significant productivity gains were made in the reporting year.
+Our digital transformation and initiatives to improve case allocation, case management practices and support for members and conference registrars has allowed us to clear more than 100 per cent of our case holding.
+Importantly, user satisfaction also improved, reflected in an increased number of compliments received in the reporting year.